 Since they can be kept for longer, you don’t have to restock the food frequently.
 This alternative will save you money because it’s easier to cut up and manage portions according to the stock in your fish tank.

 If you are worried about parasites and other pathogens, frozen bloodworms are an excellent choice.
-They are less likely to have any of these issues because the pathogens are eliminated during the freezing process.
+They are less likely to have any of these issues because some pathogens are eliminated during the freezing process.

 When buying frozen bloodworms, it’s best to go with higher-quality brands.
 A good brand will be packed with more worms than water.